 Client acquisition tactics

 While there are many ways to acquire new clients, most come from referrals.
-In fact, according to WordStream’s State of the Agency report, 51% of surveyed agencies consider referrals their main source of acquiring new clients, followed by 20% said upsells from other products or services.
+In fact, according to WordStream’s State of the Agency report, 51% of surveyed agencies consider referrals their primary source of acquiring new clients, followed by 20% said upsells from other products or services.

-1. Be your own publicist
+1. Be your publicist

 2. Share your availability

-If you’ve tried the above and you still have room for more work, simply share that you are accepting new clients along with the details of your areas of expertise.
+If you’ve tried the above and still have room for more work, share that you are accepting new clients along with the details of your areas of expertise.
 These types of posts tend to get shared on social media.